Please review this page to find answers to our most commonly asked questions.

 Bringing unofficial transcripts is especially important for students starting in the summer when final transcripts are not yet available.
 Your academic advisor will work with you if your final transcripts or scores later indicate a change that impacts your pre-requisites.

 If you are starting in summer or fall semester, yes.
 Unfortunately, this service is not available for students admitted in the spring semester.

 Please submit the Pre-Orientation Overnight Housing Registration form.
 There is an additional fee that will be added to your student account in OASIS.
 You may also purchase a rental linen packet.
-Details are available on the form.

 We have a detailed packing list of items to bring with you to Orientation.

 Sponsored International Students should complete their Orientation reservation to the point of payment and then email the Office of Orientation at email@example.com.
 Let us know that you are a sponsored student and include your name, UID, and date of Orientation.
 We will respond to confirm your Orientation date and with details about payment arrangements.

 Your Orientation date has been chosen to correspond with the Glo-Bull Beginnings program and the arrival date on your visa.
 All international students will attend Orientation on the scheduled day.

 International students who have lived and attended school in the U.S. for at least a year may be eligible to attend another Orientation date.
 More information about this option is available on our Date Change Request page.

 We understand that sometimes weather conditions and other events may delay travel.
 If you are experiencing a travel delay, please contact your admissions representative and our office as soon as possible.
 You can email us at firstname.lastname@example.org or call at +1 (813) 974-3060.
 We will work you with you to make sure that you receive all the information you need.